 Blogging is so essential to our photography businesses because it connects us to potential clients, social media, and becomes a basis for search engine optimization (SEO) which is how we show up on Google searches.

-If you haven’t started a blog yet, read on here for tips on how to start one in about five minutes!
+Read on here for tips on how to start a blog in about five minutes!